techbrett/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 - You must assign your users a Microsoft 365 subscription that includes Teams or a Microsoft 365 (no Teams) subscription with a separate Teams license.
 - You must assign a Teams Premium license or Microsoft 365 Copilot license to your users.
 - For Public Switched Telephone Network (PSTN) calls, you must also assign a Teams Phone license to your users.
-For more information on Teams Phone licensing, see [Microsoft Teams add-on licenses](/microsoftteams/teams-add-on-licensing/microsoft-teams-add-on-licensing).
+For information on Teams Phone licensing, see [Microsoft Teams add-on licenses](/microsoftteams/teams-add-on-licensing/microsoft-teams-add-on-licensing).

 ### Policies